The Bogomolov multiplier of finite simple groups: Preliminaries

 \item {\it Schur multipliers.} As $L$ is perfect, it has a unique covering group $\widetilde L$, and $L\cong \widetilde L/\M(L)$.
 The Schur multipliers $\M(L)$ of all finite simple groups $L$ are given in \cite[6.1]{GLS}.

 \item {\it Automorphisms.} The group of outer automorphisms $\Out (L):=\Aut (L)/L$ is solvable.
 It is abelian provided $L$ is an alternating or a sporadic group.
-For groups of Lie type defined over a finite field $F$ the structure of $\Out (L)$ can be described as follows.
+For groups of Lie type defined over a finite field $F=\F_q$ the structure of $\Out (L)$ can be described as follows.
+If $L$ comes from a simple algebraic group $\overline L$ defined over $\overline F$, we denote by $\overline T$ a maximal torus in $\overline L$.

-Every automorphism of $L$ is a product $idfg$ where $i$ is an inner automorphism (identified with an element of $L$), $d$ is a diagonal automorphism (induced by conjugation by an element $h$ of a maximal torus which normalizes $L$), $f$ is a field automorphism (arising from an automorphism of the field $\overline F$), and $g$ is a graph automorphism (induced by an automorphism of the Dynkin diagram corresponding to $L$); see \cite[2.5]{GLS} for more details.
+Every automorphism of $L$ is a product $idfg$ where $i$ is an inner automorphism (identified with an element of $L$), $d$ is a diagonal automorphism (induced by conjugation by an element $h$ of the normalizer $N_{\overline T}(L)$, see \cite[2.5.1(b)]{GLS}), $f$ is a field automorphism (arising from an automorphism of the field $\overline F$), and $g$ is a graph automorphism (induced by an automorphism of the Dynkin diagram corresponding to $L$); see \cite[Ch.~2, \S~7]{GL} or \cite[2.5]{GLS} for more details.